Top 10 tips for optimizing your Mac

 Another way to check heavy memory consumers

 Another way to manage resource-hungry apps is with the tool I mentioned previously.
-CleanMyMac X has a smart feature to spot apps that are overloading your CPU.
+CleanMyMac has a handy Menu Bar tool to spot apps overloading your CPU.
 Here's how to use the Heavy Consumers tool:

 If you have any applications that are sucking away your CPU, you'll find them here.
 You can either decide to exit them or distribute your Mac's capabilities more effectively.